 limitation related to code reentrancy).

-is a two-character string, whose possible values are: NC -> NeverConnected,
+state is a two-character string, whose possible values are: NC -> NeverConnected,

 LC -> LostConnection, RD -> NoReadAccess, WR -> NoWriteAccess, IO -> I/O in Progress,